 If the #pragma autorecover preprocessor statement is not in the file, then the following warning is returned:

 WARNING: FileYourMof.Mof does not contain #PRAGMA AUTORECOVER.
 If the WMI repository is rebuilt in the future, the contents of this MOF file will not be included in the new WMI repository.
 To include this MOF file when the WMI Repository is automatically reconstructed, place the #PRAGMA AUTORECOVER statement on the first line of the MOF file.

-Windows Server 2003 and Windows XP: The warning does not appear if #Pragma Autorecover is absent.
+Windows Server 2003: The warning does not appear if #Pragma Autorecover is absent.

 A MOF file that uses the Unicode character set contains a signature as the first two bytes of the file.
 This signature is either U+FFFE or U+FEFF, depending on the byte ordering of the file.